How To Make A Weekly Menu Plan

 Step 3.
 Make two lists.

 Take a piece of paper and draw a line from top to bottom.
 List the meals you plan to serve on one half.
 On the other, list the ingredients required for each.
 Don’t forget to list the spices and condiments, too.
-Consolidate as you work, so instead of having “1 cup brown rice” on your list three times, you wind up with “brown rice: 3 cups.”
-This is your Main List for the week.
-(More on how to use that soon.)
+Then tally up how much of each ingredient you need.
+For example, instead of having 1 cup of brown rice three times on your grocery list, you’ll have “brown rice: 3 cups.”

 Step 4.
 Figure out what you already have.